Various disruptive forces are driving businesses to digitally transform. The ones we identify as most important at Calls9 are:

 Businesses going through transformation without setting clear objectives is another way projects fail.
 Defining clear goals means that your team understands where to focus and what you are trying to achieve as a business.
 Be it cost-reduction, increasing efficiencies or improving the customer experience.

 Neglecting this, you will end up with people not having a clear purpose.
 There will be no alignment and ultimately leading to failure.

 Like any other business decision that involves change, setting up your goals properly is the number one priority.
 Then plan on how to deliver your goals and measure their effectiveness.

 A common digital transformation pitfall is trying to change everything all at once.
-This leads to massive stress for the business leadership and the employees.
-They have to cope with the day to day activities and prepare or learn new processes and systems at the same time.
+This leads to massive stress for the business leadership and the employees who have to cope with the day-to-day activities and prepare or learn new processes and systems at the same time.
 Your approach to digital transformation determines if your project will meet your expectations or not.

 Digital transformation works best when businesses understand where the opportunity with digital lies.
 Our experience shows that the best approach is to improve what needs improvement.
 It gives the business time to process change.
 Focus the appropriate resources on transforming specific inefficient parts and deliver measurable outcomes.

 At Calls9, we help start-ups and established businesses digitally transform to reduce inefficiencies and accelerate growth.